aws-samples/amazon-sagemaker-secure-mlops/README.md

 ## Clean-up considerations
 The deployment of Amazon SageMaker Studio creates a new EFS file system in your account.
 When you delete the data science enviroment stack, the SageMaker Studio domain, user profile and Apps are also deleted.
 However, the EFS file system **will not be deleted** and kept "as is" in your account (EFS file system contains home directories for SageMaker Studio users and may contain your data).

-❗ To delete all resources in your AWS account created by the deployment of this solution, do the following steps **before** running commands from **Clean-up** section for each deployment type:
+❗ To delete all resources in your AWS account created by the deployment of this solution, do the following steps **after** running commands from **Clean-up** section for each deployment type:
-+ From AWS console or command line delete the **nested** CloudFormation stack with `EnvironmentSageMakerStudio` literal in the name (e.g. `ds-quickstart-DataScienceEnvironment-XLEAWAS39ONA-EnvironmentSageMakerStudio-WEA30BEN89X6`)
-+ After the successful deletion of this stack, delete the EFS system from AWS Console or command line.
++ From AWS console:
+  - Go to the EFS console and delete all mounting points in all private subnets of the data science VPC
+  - delete the EFS system.
 You may want to backup the EFS file system before deletion
-+ Run any deployment-option specific commands from **Clean-up** instructions
+  - Go to the VPC console and delete the data science VPC

 ## Data Science Environment Quickstart
 This option deploys the end-to-end infrastructure and a Data Science Environment in one go.